mlpack/mlpack/doc/embedded/movement_recognition.md

 In the following we are detailing necessary modification relevant to OpenBLAS to make it able to run neural network on resource constrained device.
 The current default configuration, the neural network training step would freeze when we try to run it on the target device.
-The raison for this is the matrix multiplication function (GEMM).
+The reason for this is the matrix multiplication function (GEMM).
 By default GEMM allocates an internal buffer with default `BUFFER_SIZE=32` MB allocated, which we are going to reduce to 8 MB.